redpanda-data/console/docs/README.md

 # Documentation

 In this folder you'll find documentation about how to configure Redpanda Console.
-If there are still open questions after reading this documentation please don't hesitate to submit an issue.
+If there are still open questions after reading this documentation don't hesitate to submit an issue.

 - Getting started
     - [Installation](./installation.md)